Applying essentials – PhD study

-Although we recommend you start in September/October, it's often possible to start postgraduate research at any point in the year.
-Therefore, in many cases, there are no specific deadlines for submitting your application.
+Although we advise students to start in September/October, it's often possible to start postgraduate research at any point in the year.
 You can state your preferred start date in your application, although this will need to be confirmed by the academic department.

 You should leave yourself plenty of time between applying and your start date to make arrangements to come to Sheffield if we make you an offer, particularly if you're an International applicant and will need to arrange a student visa.

 You can find out what happens after you've submitted your application on our After You Apply webpage.
 When we've made a decision on your application we'll send you an email to tell you what that decision is, and what you need to do next:

 If you'll need a visa to study in the UK, you can find more information about when and how we'll arrange your CAS on our CAS Application webpages:

 Search for PhD opportunities at Sheffield and be part of our world-leading research.